 - Tax revenue statistics

-- Energy, transport and environment indicators - Eurostat Statistical books, 2017
+- Energy, transport and environment statistics - Eurostat Statistical books, 2019

 - excluding imputed social contributions